julianfleck/flask-structured-api/docs/README.md

-# Flask API Boilerplate Documentation
+# Flask Structured API Documentation

-Welcome to the Flask API Boilerplate documentation.
-This guide helps you build production-ready APIs with AI capabilities.
+Welcome to the Flask Structured API documentation.
+This framework provides a robust foundation for building production-ready APIs with built-in storage, authentication, and AI capabilities.

 ## 🚀 Quick Start